AvePoint/cloud-api/docs/docs/services-and-features/opus/submit-records.md

 [comment: the confilictOption in the response contains spelling error, but we have to keep it now]: #

 > [!NOTE]
+> AvePoint Opus supports creating custom columns of different types to meet your requirements for variable record properties.
+When you submit records, values of these custom columns are optional.
+>- For the **Single line of text** type of column, value should be a single of text.
+>- For the **Multiple lines of text** type of column, value should be multiple lines of text.
+>- For the **Date and Time** type of column, value should be a date and/or time.
-> For the **Choice (single selection)** type of column, the value must be the option order, instead of the option name; for the **Choice (multiple selections)** type of column, the value must be the option orders separated with a comma in square brackets; for the **Person or Group** type of column, the value must be the full email address of users and/or groups separated with a comma in square brackets.
-If the user or email does not exist in AvePoint Opus, AvePoint Opus will query the user or group in the Microsoft Entra that is authorized via the app profile in AvePoint Online Services.
+>- For the **Choice (single selection)** type of column, value should be the numerical order of the correct option.
+>- For the **Choice (multiple selections)** type of column, value should be the numerical orders of the correct options separated by commas in square brackets.
+>- For the **Person or Group** type of column, value should be the full email address of users and/or groups separated by commas in square brackets.
+If the user or group does not exist in AvePoint Opus, AvePoint Opus will query it in the Microsoft Entra that is authorized via the app profile in AvePoint Online Services.
+>- For the **Number** type of column, value should be a number.

 ## Response